birg81/teachingCodeRepo/AS-2023-2024/5X-INFO/readme.md

 Our journey begins with Java Enterprise programming, opening doors to creating powerful and scalable web applications.
 We'll explore the world of Tomcat, JSP, Servlet, JDBC, and R-DBMS, learning to communicate with databases like MySQL, SQLite, and H2DB.

-We'll continue with ORM Approaches to simplify database interaction and ensure efficient data management.
+We'll proceed with ORM Approaches to simplify database interaction and ensure efficient data management.
 Security and JWT will be at the forefront of our concerns, securing your applications.

-Next, we'll create Web APIs using Spring, a powerful and flexible framework.
+Following this, we'll create Web APIs using Spring, a powerful and flexible framework.
 You'll be ready to manage complex projects with Maven and develop an eye-catching front-end with Svelte.js.

-Finally, we'll put all these skills together to create a highly professional website that leaves a mark.
+Finally, we'll put all these skills together to create a highly professional website aimed to be remarkable.

 ## Wishes
 Have a fantastic journey into the exciting world of fifth-year computer science!
 May every line of code be a step toward creating innovative solutions.
-May your website not only be professional but also extraordinarily impressive! 🌟🚀🌐💼
+May your website not only be professional but also outstanding! 🌟🚀🌐💼

 <hr/>